Derpford/pathways/pathways.md

 You will deal with inanimate objects and other skill challenges in the same way that you deal with foes on the battlefield.
 Instead of an active opponent who fights back, you will "attack" the challenge itself, which will have stats, HP, and Paths as determined by the GM.
 You can use any Path to deal with an obstacle, so long as the GM rules it acceptable.

 To defeat an obstacle, deplete its HP.
 As per usual, you spend 2 SP to remove 1 HP.
 The GM will tell you how much HP the obstacle has.
 They are not required to tell you anything else about the obstacle, but they should take care to give the obstacle stats that make sense given their description of it.
+Note that inanimate objects cannot surrender, which means that normally, depleting an object's SP does not mean much of anything.
+You still trigger a Crescendo, though.

 When you attack an inanimate object, **it never rolls dice**.
 Inanimate objects also **cannot attack**, neither to take SP nor to destroy HP.
 Inanimate objects do not have a will or the ability to fight back, and as such, they are inherently easier to deal with than a moving opponent.
 Objects *can*, however, have Blazes and SP--and they can trigger a Blaze under the same conditions that any character could.
 The GM can--and should--use this to create traps and other interesting interactions.

 When attacking an inanimate object, you are not considered to be in combat (unless you're trying to attack an object in the middle of a regular fight).
 As such, you may change your equipment at will, and effects that apply penalties until the end of conflict do not apply those penalties.
 The GM may rule that your time is limited or that you are in danger at their discretion, however, so don't expect them to let you juggle your items forever if you're currently falling off a cliff.

-## Rolling without a Path
+### Rolling without a Path

 Sometimes you may want to use one of your stats without an appropriate Path to support it.
 In these cases, you roll 1d8 plus that stat as normal, but two caveats apply: firstly, your target gains an additional 1d6 in their defense roll--and secondly, you cannot score Crescendos against your target when you are rolling without a Path.